informedcitizenry/6502.Net/README.md

         jsr $ffd2
     .endif
 ```
-**Caution:** Be careful not to use the `.end` directive inside a conditional block, otherwise the `.endif` closure will never be reached, and the assembler will report an error.
+**Caution:** Be careful not to use the `.end` directive inside a conditional block, which terminates assembly, otherwise the `.endif` closure will never be reached, and the assembler will report an error.
 ### Basic Repetitions
 On occasions where certain instructions will be repeatedly assembled, it is convenient to repeat their output in a loop.
 For instance, if you want to pad a series of `nop` instructions.
 The `.repeat` directive does just that.